odinuv/web/en/apv/articles/javascript/index.md

 on prototypes:

 {% highlight javascript %}
-//a function which will be used as constructor var SomeClass = function(value) {
+//a function which will be used as a constructor var SomeClass = function(value) {
     this.value = value;
 };